Zaslat/docker-build/README.md

 See the [JavaScript example](examples/javascript) in examples directory.

 To build it, execute this from root of this repository:
-`python3 docker-build.py --workdir examples/javascript --dockerfile Build.Dockerfile --dist-dir dist`
+`python3 docker-build.py --workdir examples/javascript --file Build.Dockerfile --dist-dir dist`

 The build is stored into `dist` folder.

 The script expects that:
 1. The project resides in `examples/javascript` directory (`--workdir examples/javascript`)
-1. The Dockerfile is named `Build.Dockerfile` and it sits in the root of your project (`--dockerfile Build.Dockerfile`)
+1. The Dockerfile is named `Build.Dockerfile` and it sits in the root of your project (`--file Build.Dockerfile`)
 3. Build artifacts (output of the build) are saved into `dist` folder (`--dist-dir dist`)
 4. Dockerfile follows the practices listed above